-Some Complex Aromatics in Nature
+Some Complex Aromatics in Nature Page 9 will NOT be test responsible this year.

 1. Amino Acids.
 3 of 22 amino acids found in human proteins are aromatic

 "Essential"-have to eat them, since body can't make the benzene rings